 As a rough guide, Perth to Sydney takes about 4 days, at an approximate cost of $2,500 to $4,000 (AUD), depending on your sleeper car choice.

-If you have your own car then driving is an option, but make sure you factor in enough time to cover sight-seeing, breakdowns, weather issues and other unforeseen circumstances.
+If you have your own car while house sitting in Australia, then driving is an option, but make sure you factor in enough time to cover sight-seeing, breakdowns, weather issues and other unforeseen circumstances.

 Some Australian roads are rougher than others, and careful planning is required.
 Just some of the considerations:

 - Is the vehicle suitable for the journey planned?
 4WD is sometimes needed on many outback roads.